What is a meaningful representation of protein sequences?: Results

-If we apply the globally trained sequence models from the previous sections on the same set of proteins from the $\beta$-lactamase family, we see no such phylogenetic separation (\fig\ref{fig:beta_lactamase}a).
-The fact that the phyla are much less clearly resolved in the sequence model is perhaps unsurprising, since this representation has been trained to represent the space of all proteins, and therefore does not have the same capacity to separate details of a single protein family.
-Indeed, to compensate for this, recent work has introduced the concept of evo-tuning, where a global representation is fine-tuned on a single protein family \cite{Alley2019}.
-However, when training exclusively on $\beta$-lactamase (\fig\ref{fig:beta_lactamase}b), we still do not see the same structure as in the alignment-based VAE model (\fig\ref{fig:beta_lactamase}c).
-This is despite the fact that the two models now are trained on the same set of proteins.
+If we use the universal, full-corpus, sequence models (LSTM, Resnet, Transformer) and the Bottleneck Resnet from the previous sections to embed the same set of proteins from the $\beta$-lactamase family and use t-SNE \cite{vanDerMaaten2008} to reduce the dimensionality of the protein representations into a two dimensional space, we see no clear phylogenetic separation in the case of LSTM and Resnet, and very little for the Transformer and the Bottleneck Resnet (\fig\ref{fig:beta_lactamase}, top row).
+The fact that the phyla are much less clearly resolved in these sequential models is perhaps unsurprising, since these models have been trained to represent the space of all proteins, and therefore do not have the same capacity to separate details of a single protein family.
+Indeed, to compensate for this, recent work has introduced the concept of \emph{evo-tuning}, where a universal representation is fine-tuned on a single protein family \cite{Alley2019,biswas2021low}.